 3. Federal estate and gift taxes

 If your estate is likely to approach or surpass the taxable level, one way to reduce the estate-tax hit is to give away assets before you die.
-You can give away up to $13,000 a year to as many recipients as you wish without incurring what’s called a gift tax.
-(For married couples, the limit is $26,000 per recipient.)
-The gift tax is designed to prevent people from giving away too much of their wealth to prospective heirs and thus escaping the estate tax entirely.
-Current law allows you to give away up to $1 million during your lifetime tax-free, above and beyond those $13,000 annual tax-free gifts.
+You can give away up to $14,000 a year to as many recipients as you wish without reducing your lifetime exemption.
+(For married couples, the limit is $28,000 per recipient.)

 4. State inheritance taxes